minvws/nl-covid19-data-dashboard/docs/choropleth-topojson.md

 To create the data files we need, we will be using `cbsgebiedsindelingen_2022.gpkg` as the data source.
 This package can be downloaded from: [www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen](https://www.pdok.nl/downloads/-/article/cbs-gebiedsindelingen).
 Download the XML file and find the link to the latest `*.gpkg` file in it.
 The URL looks like this: https://geodata.nationaalgeoregister.nl/cbsgebiedsindelingen/extract/cbsgebiedsindelingen_2022_v1.gpkg.

-ATTENTION: At the time of writing, the `cbsgebiedsindelingen_2022.gpkg` file is the latest version.
+> ⚠️ **ATTENTION**: At the time of writing, the `cbsgebiedsindelingen_2022.gpkg` file is the latest version.
 It is of course very likely that by the time new data needs to be generated that a newer file is available.
 Pay attention to download the very latest version.
+If there may be a case that the latest CBS data is still not available and some manual work needs to be done, use the current TopoJson file and proceed to [Generate TopoJson](#generate-topojson).

 After downloading, import the package into QGIS (the easiest way of doing this is by simply dragging the package into the main QGIS window) and select the following layers to be added: